mmiemon/Med-DNA/README.md

     2. If you dont have any DICOM viewer and GDCM installed on your pc, you need to install them first.
     You can do it just by double clicking "installer.bat" file.

     3. Then you can run the software by double clicking the "software.jar" file.

-B.Linux
+B.Linux:

-    sudo apt-get update
+    1. Download the Linux_Mac directory.
-    sudo apt-get install python-gdcm
+    2. Run the following commands to install GDCM. sudo apt-get update sudo apt-get install python-gdcm sudo apt install libgdcm-tools
-    sudo apt install libgdcm-tools
+    3. Then you can run the software by double clicking the "software.jar" file.

 About Sofrware: